 Interestingly, the lava is the same material as the black sand on most of Iceland’s beaches.
 The difference is the way they come out of the volcano.
 Lava fields come from both small, low-level volcanoes and fissure eruptions.
 The black sand comes from much larger volcanoes with glaciers on them.
 Mixing huge chunks of glacier ice and molten lava produces violent eruptions that turn the lava into ash or sand.

 No man’s land

 As you travel in and out of Reykjavik and the surrounding towns, you might notice that where the city begins, the lava field ends.
-This shows how close Reykjavik could be to Volcanic activity and also how Nature is boss, because it is almost impossible to develop a lava field apart from making an elevated road over it.
+This shows how close Reykjavik could be to volcanic activity and also how nature is boss, because it is almost impossible to develop a lava field apart from making an elevated road over it.
 The lava fields are not only difficult to build on, but they are almost impossible to walk across without your clothes and shoes getting ripped.
-In deep snow they are even more dangerous because you can sink into deep hole.
+In deep snow, they are even more dangerous because you can sink into a deep hole.

 Eldhraun Lava Field